Faridmhp/A-simple-payments-site/README.md

 ***Project description***
 A payments site like Zelle, paypal, venmo ect.
-Users will be able to register, and send payments to other registered users.
-Users will see a public feed of who has sent a payment.
+Users will be able to sign up and send payments to other users who have done so.
+A public feed of who has sent a payment will be visible to users.
+For the front end and back end, we used Java, JavaScript, CSS, and HTML, for the database MongoDB, and for the API platform, we used Postman.

     2 Collections in database
         Collection to store transactions/payments